garrandall/popular-music-data/tracks/choppa-style-choppa-master-p.md

 Smack smack that ass up
 She like it like that
-Won't you wobble wobble, move that, show me how ya do that Girl you a fool yeah, make me holla ooh yeah!
+Won't you wobble wobble, move that, show me how ya do that Girl you a fool yeah, make me holla oh yeah!
 Wobble wobble, move that, show me how ya do that
-Girl you a fool yeah, make me holla ooh yeah!
+Girl you a fool yeah, make me holla oh yeah!
 Now won't you wobbbble for me?
 (C'mon) Won't you back it up for me?
 (C'mon) Won't you wobbbble for me?
 (C'mon) Won't you back it up for me?
 (C'mon)